MozaicWorks/SoftwareDesignStudies/README.md

       * [The Four Elements of Simple Design](https://martinfowler.com/bliki/BeckDesignRules.html)
 ### Simplicity and Conciseness
    * Can you make the code shorter while maintaining clarity?
-   * Can you reduce to solutions that involve fewer parts, fewer code constructs, fewer conditionals?
+   * Can you change to a solution that contains fewer parts, fewer code constructs, fewer conditionals?
    * Can you use immutable data?
 ### Performance
 Are there simple ways to improve the performance without affecting the other qualities?
 (Hint: a common one is to transform collections in parallel)

 ## Just exploring

 Sometimes, a design study is useful to just explore an idea.
-For example, check a design study on [functional composability](https://github.com/alexboly/composabilityDesignStudy), and another one on [property based testing and immutability](https://github.com/alexboly/pacmanKataPropertyBasedGroovy).
-Check also the [React Design Study](https://hackernoon.com/the-react-state-museum-a278c726315) that has more examples and details.
+For example, read a design study on [functional composability](https://github.com/alexboly/composabilityDesignStudy), and another on [property based testing and immutability](https://github.com/alexboly/pacmanKataPropertyBasedGroovy).
+More examples can be found in the [React Design Study](https://hackernoon.com/the-react-state-museum-a278c726315).

-## Hints for the practice of a design study
+## Hints for practicing a design study

-These are things that can help you when doing design studies:
+Here are a few things that can help you when doing design studies:

 * Start with a clear goal: "explore X" or "solve problem X with these design qualities"
 * Choose an interesting problem or an interesting goal
 * Use [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) to drive the design
-* First make things work in the easiest way possible, then refactor towards the design qualities you seek
+* First make things work in the simplest way possible, then refactor towards the design qualities you want
 * Use very precise names
 * Delay performance improvements, unless you have a clear idea how to do it
 * Ask interesting questions and explore
 * Have fun!

-## Most complex problems have composed simpler solutions
+## Most complex problems are composed of simpler problems

 A typical complaint about any design exercise is that they are too simple.
 While a design study is arbitrarily complex (you can build a complete twitter clone if you want to), it's unlikely you will have the time to properly explore a lot of complex problems.

-It turns out however that most complex problems can simpler composed solutions.
-These simpler problems tend to repeat, and to compose in different ways.
-Knowing how to solve the simpler problems and how to split the complex into simple are two important software design skills.
+It turns out, however, that most complex problems are composed of simpler problems.
+These simpler problems tend to be repeated, and are combined in different ways.
+Knowing how to solve simpler problems and how to split a complex problem into smaller problems are two important software design skills.

-Also, solving the simpler problems will lead to improved design skills, which you can then use for new problems.
-It's anyway better than not making the effort at all.
+Solving the smaller problems will lead to improved design skills, which you can then use for new problems.

 ## List of problems

-This is a rather random list.
+This list is a bit random.
 With your help, we can improve it and make it easier to use.
 But we had to start somewhere.

 ### 1) Write your own XML / HTML / JSON parser

-Features:
+#### Features

 * Can read data from a file or stream in that format
 * Allow for language extensions

-Hint:
-* Support only a subset of the language

-Goal ideas:
+#### Learning goals (choose one)

 * Try to do it single pass (only read forward, never go back)
 * Compare performance with existing parsers (especially for large files)

+#### Hint
-Hint: you don't have to support the full language, just enough to learn about the problem and its solutions
+* Support only a subset of the language.
+You don't have to support the full language, just enough to learn about the problem and its solutions

 ### 2) Write your own database engine

 Database engines sound very complex.
 However, if you pick only a subset (eg. no indexing), and don't support SQL, they become more approachable.

 #### Features

 * Support a few data types (eg: number, string, binary, date)
 * CRUD operations
 * On disk and in-memory storage

 #### Optional features